Using the JAWS Scripts For Microsoft Teams

 When focus switches from outside of Teams directly into a chat message list,

-Braille will not necessarily mirror speech for the focused chat message
+Braille may not necessarily mirror speech for the focused chat message

 until the user tabs away from and back to the list once.